 Will I need a registered agent in New Mexico?

 Yes.
 You will, in fact, need a registered agent.
 We will gladly offer our services to act as your registered agents for New Mexico.
-There are many benefits that come from us acting as your registered agents, so get in touch with us and let us get started!
+There are many benefits that come from us acting as your registered agents (such as free mail forwarding), so get in touch with us and let us get started!
 Remember, the registered agent has to sign the filing.

 How can I file the Certificate of Authority?